 There may be some signs toward the end.
 Jesus famously mentions some of them in the gospels.
-Signs in the sun, the moon, and the stars, wars and insurrections, earthquakes and the economy.
+Signs in the sun, the moon, and the stars, wars and insurrections, earthquakes.
+The economy.
+The Dow Jones Average.
 All that.

-These signs usually indicate larger cycles of time, cycles that we are not quite aware of yet.
+I believe that these signs usually indicate larger cycles of time, cycles that we are not quite aware of yet.
 Stages of our life end sometimes.
 We think it is the end of the world.
 But it is not the end of the entire world.
 Just the end of that particular stage of our world.
 We enter a new one.